Breeds Category IconBreeds

 Get ready to groom your Rough Coated Shepherd.

 Brushing daily for several minutes will prevent knots in the future.
 Be prepared to vacuum frequently to keep your surroundings clean, and always have a lint roller nearby to clean yourself before leaving the house.
-Due to German Shepherds being large, powerful, and possessing strong guarding instincts, great care should be exercised when purchasing them.
+German Shepherds are large, powerful, and possess strong guarding instincts, so great care should be exercised when purchasing them.
 Poorly bred dogs are more likely to exhibit anxiety and nervousness.

-To prevent over guarding behavior, it’s best to socialize them at an early age as well as have extensive obedience classes.
+To prevent overguarding and resource-guarding behavior, it’s best to socialize them early and have extensive obedience classes.
 While with the family, they should be exposed to different elements, including loud noises and children.
-They like to be active and can get bored easily, so ample exercise is necessary to keep them engaged.
+They like to be active and can get bored quickly, so ample exercise is necessary to keep them engaged.

-Long haired Shepherds should be kept indoors due to their large coats that can be matted easily.
+Long-haired Shepherds should be kept indoors due to their large coats that can be matted easily.
 They’re best kept inside to prevent overheating in the summer and frostbite in the winter.
+Do not forget to brush their teeth or try another dental cleaning system to keep their teeth healthy and prevent periodontal disease.

-Keep your dog clean and groomed, their fur will attract dirt and mud and may start to mat if not washed frequently.
-If you’re going away, it’s a good idea to have a house sitter or take them to a kennel as they’ll require a lot of attention.
+Do your best to keep your dog clean and groomed.
+Their fur will attract dirt and mud and may start to mat if not washed frequently.
+If you’re leaving, having a house sitter or taking them to a kennel is a good idea, as they require much attention.

 Rough Coated GSD Puppy

-Finding a reputable breeder is the most likely way you’ll find a long haired Shepherd.
-If you can find one at a local animal shelter though, it will save you a lot of cash.
-While it can be difficult to find a breeder for these special dogs, it’s your best-case scenario for finding one at all.
+Finding a reputable breeder is the most likely way you’ll find a long-haired Shepherd.
+If you can find one at a local animal shelter, it will save you a lot of cash.
+While finding a breeder for these special dogs can be challenging, it’s your best-case scenario for finding one.

-Due to the rarity of the breed, the average cost will be a little higher.
+Due to the breed’s rarity, the average cost will be slightly higher.
 It’s also difficult to determine how many puppies will be in the litter.
-This means that even if you find a breeder that purposely breeds long-haired dogs, it may not work out.
-Longer coated Shepherds can be more expensive.
-The price is mostly determined by the hair color rather than the long hair itself.
-The cost varies widely, with the price being as low as $700 and as high as $2500.
+It may not work out even if you find a breeder that purposely breeds long-haired dogs.
+Longer-coated Shepherds can be more expensive than standard German Shepherds.
+The GSD price is mainly determined by the hair color rather than the long hair itself.
+The cost varies widely, with the price being as low as $700 and as high as $3,500.

-Long-haired Shepherds will be known right from birth.
-This breed variant doesn’t change the length of hair as they grow.
-This means if the breeder states that their hair will grow longer, this is a scam.
+Long-haired Shepherds will be known from birth.
+This breed variant doesn’t change the length of hair as it grows.
+This means if the breeder states the puppy’s hair will grow longer, this is a scam.
 Ask if their coat is likely to have an undercoat.
-Most long haired German Shepherds don’t have this feature, but it can happen in some litters.
+Most long-haired German Shepherds don’t have this feature, but it can happen in some litters.

 Reputable breeders will have no issue showing you the parents of your pup.
-They should also be willing to show papers of the parentage of the puppies you’re wanting to buy.
+They should also be willing to show papers of the parentage of the puppies you want to buy.
 A huge red flag is if they’re protective of this.
 A legitimate breeder will want you to trust them.
 Seeing the parentage can also determine potential health problems or the quality of the puppy.

 Could Pet Insurance Help?

-If your pet insurance covers exam fees and your dog needs to be examined, there is a good chance your policy will reimburse those costs based on your policy details.
-However, if you are a new customer, vet expenses will not be covered until after your policy’s defined waiting periods, so signing up once you have an existing health concern is not going to help this time.
+If you have pet insurance that covers exam fees and your dog needs a non-routine examination, there is a good chance your policy will reimburse some of those costs based on your deductible and other policy details.
+However, if you are a new customer, vet expenses will not be covered until after your policy’s defined waiting periods, so signing up once you have an existing health concern will not help this time.
 Pre-existing conditions are not covered by any current pet insurance plans.

 This is why it is a great idea to sign up for a pet insurance policy when your pet is young and relatively healthy to ensure you will be covered when you need it most.